Independently reconfigurable internal loss and resonance-shift in an interferometer-embedded optical cavity: Phase-tunable internal loss and resonance-shift

-When $\gamma \approx 0.5$, the tuned $\lambda_{res}$ has monotonic red-shift with $\phi$ (with expected discontinuities at $\Delta\phi = (4m-1)\pi/2$ for integer values of $m$).
-This can be readily understood by rotating one of the phasors (of equal length) in~\cref{f:IMRRfull}b.
-On the other hand, cavities with $\gamma \leqslant 0.5$ (phasors of unequal length in~\cref{f:IMRRfull}b) allow for continuous periodic tuning of both $\kappa_{loss}$ and $\lambda_{res}$, as is expected from~\cref{E:loss,E:resonance}.
-We show the periodic tuning of the loss and resonant wavelength of three cavities($\gamma = {0.5,0.3,0.2}$) at various values of $\phi$ in~\cref{f:asym}; the complete set of transmission responses for the three devices can be found in the supplementary information.
-The periodic tuning enables accurate estimation of $\phi$ in~\cref{f:sym,f:asym}, as outlined in the supplementary information.
 We track a single resonance in each of the cavities; the free spectral range (FSR) of all the optical cavities is $\approx 2.6~nm$.
 For the three cavities, we observe multiple transitions between under-coupled and over-coupled conditions through critical points, whose effect, similar to~\cref{f:sym}, is evident in~\cref{f:asym}a-c; the data in~\cref{f:asym}a is from the same device as~\cref{f:sym}a-b.
 A peculiar observation in the cavities with $\gamma = 0.3$ and $\gamma = 0.2$ is that $\lambda_{res}$ has a tunable red-shift followed by blue-shift.
 Such blue-shift does not occur for $\gamma = 0.5$; instead a sudden jump in resonant wavelength is observed in~\cref{f:asym}.
-The periodic resonance-shift is more clearly illustrated with the normalized transmission responses for $\gamma = 0.2$ in~\cref{f:asym}d; the corresponding phase responses are shown in~\cref{f:asym}e.
+The quasiperiodic resonance-shift is clearly illustrated with the normalized transmission responses for $\gamma = 0.2$ in~\cref{f:asym}d; the corresponding phase responses are shown in~\cref{f:asym}e.
 Conventional integrated photonic platforms such as silicon and silicon nitride have positive thermo-optic coefficient and hence, thermo-optic tuning only allows for red-shift of the cavity-resonance~\cite{\thermooptOne}.
 However, with the IMRR structure we achieve both thermo-optic blue-shift and red-shift in a silicon photonic cavity.
 Since the IMRR structure is generic to all phase-tuning methods such as electro-optic, all-optic, thermo-optic, etc., any phase-tuning in any material platform can result in regions of both red-shift and blue-shift.
 Such previously unexplored tuning is extremely useful in reconfigurable photonics and photonic signal processing.